EtherNet/IP Communication

 Error (Boolean)

-When the status code returned by Mech-MSR is not 1, this signal is set to 1 to indicate an error.
+If the status code returned by Mech-MSR is not 1, an error occurred and this signal is set to 1.

 1.0

-The overall judgment result of the project.
-1 indicates pass (OK), and 0 indicates fail (NG).
+The overall judgement of the project.
+1 indicates OK, and 0 indicates NG.

 STATUS_CODE